Corporate Governance

 • The Ethical Trading Initiative (ETI) whose Base Code is drawn from the scope and standards defined by the UN and ILO.

-Where applicable i.e. companies that have a turnover of £36 million or more, they should also demonstrate their own compliance with the Modern Slavery Act 2015.
+• Where applicable, companies must also demonstrate their own compliance with the Modern Slavery Act 2015.

 Suppliers must have their own Codes of Conduct, ethical trading policies and management systems to demonstrate their approach to prevent modern slavery and human trafficking.

-All first-tier suppliers are required to be Sedex members and to provide due diligence on ethical trading including self-assessment, third party audits and corrective action of non-compliances on request from BTG.
-BTG is also a Sedex member that allows us to access information on suppliers including latest audits undertaken and corrective action reports at any given time.
+All first-tier suppliers (our main direct suppliers) are required to be Sedex members and to provide due diligence on ethical trading including self-assessment, third party audits and corrective action of non-compliances on request from The Big Table Group.

 Monitoring and Reporting

-Day to day responsibility for monitoring of suppliers’ audits and self-assessments through Sedex lies with our Technical Manager together with quarterly reviews which are conducted on overall progress and compliance of our policies with Authenticate.
+Day to day responsibility for monitoring of suppliers’ audits and self-assessments through Authenticate lies with our Technical Manager.
+We also conduct quarterly reviews on overall progress and compliance of our policies with Authenticate.

-To update our risk mapping of new and existing suppliers according to product category and source location and to extend this to all first-tier suppliers including Property and Marketing.
+• We will update our risk mapping of new and existing suppliers according to product category and source location and to extend this to all first-tier suppliers including property and marketing.

-This statement is made pursuant to section 54 (1) “Transparency in Supply Chains’ clause of the Modern Slavery Act 2015 and constitutes BTG’s modern slavery and human trafficking statement and will be reviewed and updated annually.
+This statement is made pursuant to section 54 (1) “Transparency in Supply Chains’ clause of the Modern Slavery Act 2015 and constitutes The Big Table Group’s modern slavery and human trafficking statement.
+It will be reviewed and updated annually.

-Alan Morgan CEO, The Big Table Group Limited
+Alan Morgan, Chief Executive Officer, The Big Table Group Limited, February 2024.

 Tax Strategy